skojaku/km_config/README.txt

       The fourth column indicates whether each node belongs to a significant core-periphery pair (= 1) or not (= 0).

-  OPTIONS:
+    [options]

       -r R  Run the KM-config algorithm R times.
 (Default: 10)

       -a ALPHA  Set the significance level before the Šidák correction to ALPHA.
 (Default: 1).
 If this option is not set, the statistical test is not carried out.

       -l N  Set the number of randomised networks to N. (Default: 500)

-    -d "D"  Set the delimiter of [input-file] and [output-file] as D. (Default: space)
+      -d "D"  Change the delimiter of [input-file] and [output-file] to D. (Default: space)

   EXAMPLES: